 MailChimp rose to prominence with its fortuitous ad placement on the podcast hit Serial, but it’s much more than a funny name—it’s an essential app for personal injury attorneys…a way for clients to remember your name.

-MailChimp helps small firms send automated and targeted email campaigns, en bulk.
+MailChimp helps small firms send automated and targeted email campaigns in bulk.
 After all, it’s easier and more professional than flying a plane over a stadium or yelling at a street fair.

-Basically, Evernote is like the Walmart of case management applications, it offers a little bit of everything…just stay away from the food court.
+Basically, Evernote is like the Walmart of personal injury case management software, it offers a little bit of everything…just stay away from the food court.

 We’ve all told a story that we thought would kill, but ended up getting a lukewarm response…“You had to be there!”, you exclaimed.
 Well, it’s that type of embarrassment BEEDOCS hopes to curtail, because it helps you to present your story as a 3D timeline (complete with photos, videos, animations, and more).
 For personal injury cases, it helps clarify connections and present boring material in a fresh way, both to clients and the jury alike…which should help you win, unless you think your chances of winning are better with the jury asleep.
 If you’re not asleep and want to learn how CloudLex can replace many of the legal apps you rely on daily while improving the function of those you can’t live without, sign up for a free demo now.
 It’s made specifically for plaintiff PI attorneys and it’s easier than typing your password over and over in the app store.